cdcepi/FluSight-forecast-hub/target-data/README.md

 ### CSV files
 A set of comma-separated plain text files are automatically updated every week with the latest observed values for incident hospitalizations.
 A corresponding CSV file is created in `target-data/target-hospital-admissions.csv`.

+Additional CSV files are available in Hubverse formatted data, including a time series in `target-data/time-series.csv` and oracle data in `target-data/oracle-output.csv`.
+In the time series file, the as_of variable represents the reference_date of the data release for dates before 2025-07-05.
+After this date, the as_of variable indicates the date of data release, typically the Wednesday following the reference_date.

 ### Resources for Accessing Hospitalization Data